s3rvac/dotfiles/git/README.md

 ## Notes

-A detailed description of my Git configuration is available [here](https://blog.petrzemek.net/2015/07/19/my-git-configuration/).
+A detailed description of my Git configuration from 2015 is available [here](https://blog.petrzemek.net/2015/07/19/my-git-configuration/).